grayhoundquiz/grayhoundquiz.github.io/README.md

-# grayhoundquiz.org
+# GrayHound-Website
-Website for the event
+Website for GrayHound, a flagship quizzing event!

-<a href="https://grayhoundquiz.github.io/">Live Preview W.I.P</a>
+Under Construction!